 A typical school day starts at 7am, enabling the pupils to start their lessons before the heat of the day becomes too intense.
 Dressed in the uniforms provided by the school, the pupils start their day with half an hour of dance to contemporary Indonesian pop anthems to help them feel happy and alert before they sit down for lessons.

 One of the school’s aims is to train the next generation in sustainable agriculture, so the school building is flanked by a small but thriving vegetable garden.
 The pupils are taught how to grow everything from small chilli plants to tall rows of corn, all without chemical fertilisers or pesticides.

-Inside the classroom, there is a steadily growing library of books in Bahasa Indonesia and English.
-Many of the English books have been donated by SOS donors and volunteers, and there is a strong focus on wildlife and the environment.
+Inside the classroom, there is a steadily growing library of books in Bahasa Indonesia and English, many with a strong focus on wildlife and the environment.